LSF-and-MTF-Measurement

 Conclusions

-In this experiment, I have determined the Modulation Transfer Function of my smartphone camera with 25 objects from 100lp/cm down to 2lp/cm.
-The modulation transfer function measures the response of an optical system for low and high spatial frequencies.
-I analyzed the effects of the spatial frequency of the objects on the spatial resolution of my smartphone camera.
+In this experiment, I determined the Modulation Transfer Function of my smartphone camera using 25 objects ranging from 100lp/cm down to 2lp/cm.
+The modulation transfer function measures the response of an optical system to low and high spatial frequencies.
+I analyzed how the spatial frequency of the objects affects the spatial resolution of my smartphone camera.

-Measurement, tools that I have used and medium are very important in this experiment.
-Because of the low light in the medium intensity values are small.
-And because of the low DPI printer that I have used sampling process is not that efficient.
+Measurement, the tools I have used, and the medium are very important in this experiment.
+Because of the low light, the medium intensity values are small.
+Additionally, due to the low DPI of the printer I have used, the sampling process is not very efficient.

-MTF in the horizontal direction is strictly decreasing as expected because the spatial frequency of the objects is decreasing.
-In Figure 9. b. there are some fluctuations in MTF in the vertical direction.
-Probably sampling process is not that efficient in my experiment.
-The low light level in the room, low DPI printed paper, camera angle and reflections cause these errors.
-When the spatial frequency is lower, objects are distinguishable and are not interact with each other, peak to peak variations shouldn’t be affected that much.
-But if the spatial frequency of the objects gets bigger, objects would be indistinguishable.
-Of course, the spatial resolution of the optical device is important here.
-But this still affects the intensity of the objects.
+The MTF in the horizontal direction is strictly decreasing as expected because the spatial frequency of the objects is decreasing.
+In Figure 9.b, there are fluctuations in the MTF in the vertical direction.
+The sampling process is probably not very efficient in my experiment.
+The low light level in the room, low DPI printed paper, camera angle, and reflections contribute to these errors.
+When the spatial frequency is lower, objects are distinguishable and do not interact with each other; therefore, peak-to-peak variations shouldn’t be affected that much.
+However, if the spatial frequency of the objects increases, they become indistinguishable.
+The spatial resolution of the optical device is, of course, important here, but it still affects the intensity of the objects.

-The noise equivalent bandwidth values of the camera are 1.0129 for vertical and 1.2676 for horizontal.
+The camera’s noise equivalent bandwidth values are 1.0129 for vertical and 1.2676 for horizontal.

 Licence